 A common complaint about wrist blood pressure monitors is inaccuracy due to improper positioning of the monitor.

 The iHealth View solves this problem using its intelligent display screen to help you orient it to just the right position for the most accurate readings.
 Arrows on the screen instruct you to move your wrist up, down, left, or right.

 When the monitor is in position, a green dot appears, and you can press start to read your blood pressure.

-This option is a traditional cuff-based system, is FDA cleared, and connects with Apple’s Health app and the iHealth MyVitals app too!
+Both the Neo and the Ease are a traditional cuff-based system, FDA cleared, compliant with European medical device standards, and connect with Apple’s Health app and the iHealth MyVitals app too!

-- Cinically-grade Technology, FDA cleared and doctor recommended wireless automatic upper arm blood...
+- Clinical Grade Technology, 510K cleared and doctor recommended wireless automatic upper arm blood...